skybrud/Skybrud.ImagePicker/README.md

 **Umbraco 7**
 For the Umbraco 7 version of this package, see the [**v1/main**](https://github.com/skybrud/Skybrud.ImagePicker/tree/v1/main) branch instead.

+## Features

+- Allows selecting a *type converter* on the data type, in which case the type converter will be used for converting the selected items from Umbraco's `MediaWithCrops` to a desired type.

+- Allows selecting a *value type* on the data type, in which case this type is used instead of Umbraco's `MediaWithCrops` model.

 ## Documentation

 Coming soon ;)